jmczab/git-tris/EndeavourOS-Install.md

 ```

 ## Why must you always WINE, Louis?
 Staging is always a better bet IMO.
-A bit behind winehq builds, but take we can get.
+The repo is a bit behind winehq builds, but take we can get, because I don't want to be building it right now.
 ```
 pacman -S wine-staging
 ```